 Cody Maddox capped a successful Wallace State career by placing on two All-Tournament teams during the spring.
 He was named to NJCAA District 4 team as a freshman.

 Matt Smith also placed on a pair of All-Tournament teams during the spring in addition to placing third during the 2018 WSCC Fall Invitational.

 Anthony Lumpkin, Carter Goodwin and Hunter McKelvy rounded out Wallace State’s top flight.

-Wallace State golf is always in strong hands with York at the helm, and the 2010 season was among to one of his most memorable years.
-York was inducted into the NJCAA Hall of Fame that season, and his team finished ninth in the nation as the Lions co-hosted the NJCAA National Tournament at Huntsville’s Hampton Cove.
+York’s legacy at Wallace State included being inducted into NJCAA Hall of Fame in 2010 – the same season his team finished ninth in the nation as the Lions co-hosted the NJCAA National Tournament at Huntsville’s Hampton Cove.

-Former Wallace State golfers Aksel Olsen and Cooper Brown each earned NJCAA Division I individual national titles in 2013 and 2014 respectively under York.
+Former Wallace State golfers Aksel Olsen and Cooper Brown each earned NJCAA Division I individual national titles in 2013 and 2014 respectively.
 Those individual titles marked the first in school history.

-Others coached by York include: Gary Christian and Jonathan Frickie (Nationwide Tour) and Ian Steel and Michael Lundberg (European Tour).
+Others former Wallace State golfers include: Conner Godsey (Web.com Tour) Gary Christian and Jonathan Frickie (Nationwide Tour), and Ian Steel and Michael Lundberg (European Tour).

 Country music star Kip Moore also played golf at Wallace State before pursuing a music career.

 For more information, contact: